Travel Recommendations for Novelty-Seekers Like Me [Live Post]

 • Kojima Studio tour: Haven’t been yet.
 The guy that made Death Stranding has a cool office.

-• Shimokitazawa: Haven’t been yet, reportedly good thrift shopping district.
+• Shimokitazawa: Haven’t been yet, reportedly good thrift shopping district in Tokyo.

 • Maid Cafe: Some of them (we went to maidreamin) have more gimmicks like dancing and singing too.